haoheliu/ssr_eval/README.md

-# SSR_EVAL
+# Speech Super-resolution Evaluation and Benchmarking
 What this repo do:
 - A toolbox for the evaluation of speech super-resolution algorithms.
 - Unify the evaluation pipline of speech super-resolution algorithms for a easier comparison between different systems.
-- Benchmarking speech super-resolution methods (pull request is welcome!).
+- Benchmarking speech super-resolution methods (pull request is welcome).
 Encouraging reproducible research.

 ![sdf](pics/main.png)